fasalzaman/azure-machine-learning-quickstarts/README.md

 ### 2.0 [Setting up your environment](./aml-visual-interface/quickstart-2.0/README.md)

-If a lab environment has not be provided for you, this provides the instructions to get started in your own Azure Subscription.
+This provides the instructions to get started with the lab.

 ### 2.1 [Azure Machine Learning Visual Interface](./aml-visual-interface/quickstart-2.1/README.md)